 Project Blossom Integrated Preschool at the Delaney School offers a variety of morning and afternoon options for students ages 3-5.
 Sub-separate extended day sessions are also available for students with more intensive special needs as determined by their IEP Teams.
 The primary focus of Project Blossom is to develop students' cognitive, academic readiness, language, motor, and social-emotional skills within an inclusive learning environment.
 Students with disabilities are supported both individually and in small groups, and may receive related or specialized services such as Speech/Language Therapy, Occupational Therapy, Physical Therapy, or Applied Behavior Analysis.

 Developmental Learning Program:

-This program in the Delaney Elementary School support young students with developmental and/or cognitive learning delays.
+This program in the Delaney Elementary School support young students with developmental and/or cognitive learning delays, including students with Autism.
 Students are included with their same age peers to the extent possible throughout the school day, and generally receive either full or partial academic instruction in a small group setting within a special education classroom.
 Specialized instruction is highly individualized, and may include Applied Behavior Analysis, and/or related services, such as Speech/Language Therapy, Occupational Therapy, or Physical Therapy.
 A low student to staff ratio allows opportunities for student success academically, socially, and emotionally.